MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M10-empower-workforce-copilot-legal/6-create-agent-regulatory-assistant.md

 9. While the current instructions look good, you wonder if they could be improved upon.
 You aren't sure how to improve them, so you decide to ask Copilot what it thinks.
     <br/><br/>To do so, select the **Describe** tab.
 This time, enter a prompt that asks Copilot what other instructions it would recommend that could improve this agent.

 10. Review Copilot’s recommendations.
-You’re pleased with its suggestions, so ask Copilot to add them all to the instructions.
+You’re pleased with its suggestions, so ask Copilot to add them all to the agent's instructions.

 11. Once Copilot responds that it updated the instructions, select the **Configure** tab and scroll through the **Instructions**.
 Note the new items that Copilot added.